phoenix-rtos/phoenix-rtos-doc/coding/index.md

 int libfoo_bar_start();
 ```

-### PS_CODE-REC-023
+### PS-CODE-REC-023

 *Rule derived from MISRA C.*

-When function handler is an argument of a function it should be specified with explicit arguments:
+When function handler is an argument of a function it should be specified with explicit arguments.

 #### Example